Lisa-1112/reading-notes/201/reading01.md

 What is JavaScript?
 JavaScript is dynamically typed, allowing variables to change types during runtime.
 While this flexibility offers convenience, it also requires careful coding to prevent unexpected behavior.

-Describe 2 things that require JavaScript in the Browser?
+Describe 2 things that require JavaScript in the Browser? adding interactive behavior to web pages like zooming in and out or playing audio/video. creating web and mobile apps, the most popular examples consist of the likes of Netflix and Uber.

+or

 Html and CSS require javascript in the browser.
 Javascript is the functionality heartbeat of the website.